thegeekyb0y/hashnode-articles/cle6vsci9000d0al7a6ea9h11.md

 %[https://giphy.com/gifs/disneychannelofficial-xZsfgxuBCMdLU9I6Hl]

+* ### What is Debugging?

+Programmers tend to make errors while writing code and it's natural.
+Debugging is the way of finding the main cause of the error in the program or project code.

+There are many reasons due to which there can be errors in the code and it is very important to debug the error else it can cause a wide range of problems like data loss, vulnerabilities, system crashes and more.

+Hence debugging is an important aspect of programming and programming is incomplete without debugging.

 * ### About the Project

 I was working on a project that involved connecting to an API and getting some data.
 I thought I had everything figured out, but then I got an error message that made me go crazy.

-Note that: I will not be sharing real API used as I am currently developing a useful project out of it.
+Note that: I will not be sharing the real API used as I am currently developing a useful project out of it.

 ```python
 import requests